MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/embedapps/embed-app-application-access-management.md

 As a VAR, once you've been registered by your ISV, you must explicitly give every customer access to create [!INCLUDE[embedapp](../developer/includes/embedapp.md)] environments.
 Access is given by using the application access management API.
 The required steps are outlined in the sections that follow.

-### Prerequisite: Register an application for in your Microsoft Entra ID tenant
+### Prerequisite: Register an application for in your Microsoft Entra tenant

 You only have to do this step once.
-In your Microsoft Entra ID (Microsoft Entra ID) tenant, register an application that has delegated permission to the Dynamics 365 Business Central API.
+In your Microsoft Entra ID tenant, register an application that has delegated permission to the Dynamics 365 Business Central API.
 You'll use this application to call the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Administration Center API for each customer that you want to onboard.

 Apart from registering an application, you'll also need an access token.
 For more information, see [Setting up Microsoft Entra ID based authentication](../administration/administration-center-api.md#azuread) and [Getting an access token](../administration/administration-center-api.md#getting-an-access-token-with-client-credentials-flow).